Venue: Rennes Metropole Offices: 6 Avenue Henri Fréville, 35200 Rennes

-How can we use public space to make our daily lives better, smarter, happier?
-Imagine life with fewer cars.
-The space freed up can easily be turned into places to meet, play or grow.
-Places that benefit people, not machines.
-In this workshop you will discover real-life stories that make the city of tomorrow visible today!
-Cities involved in the LIFE Living Streets project will share their experience.
+How we can use public space to make our daily lives better, smarter, happier?
+Imagine streets with less cars.
+The freed space can easily be turned into places to meet, play or grow… places that benefit people, not machines.
+How can we co-create our neighbourhood with refurbished homes, urban living labs, district sharing boxes, civic crowdfunding for renewables and much more.
+So many real stories that make the city of tomorrow visible today and make us look differently at our city, our street and our job!

 Welcome with Daniel Guillotin, Councillor for urban ecology and energy transition